vuejs/docs/src/guide/migration/transition-group.md

 ## Overview

-`<transition-group>` no longer renders a root element by default, but can still create one with the `tag` prop
+`<transition-group>` no longer renders a root element by default, but can still create one with the `tag` prop.

 ## 2.x Syntax